-“Hop in and travel” with Bob and Kelli Phillips on their road trip to discover the uplifting stories and interesting places of the Lone Star State.
-They’ll introduce you to oddball collectors, thought-provoking artists, and everyday heroes making the world a better place.
-And of course they’ll stop at every interesting cafe and Texas landmark along the way because, for some people, the journey is the destination.
+“Hop in and travel” with Bob and Kelli Phillips on a road trip to discover the uplifting stories and must-see destinations in the Lone Star State.
+On their weekly television program, you’ll meet oddball collectors, thought-provoking artists, and everyday heroes making the world a better place.
+And of course we’ll stop at every backroads cafe and Texas landmark along the way because, for us, the journey is the destination.

-Texas Country Reporter can be seen locally in every city in Texas, as well as nationwide on the cable channel RFD-TV.
+Texas Country Reporter is carried by local affiliates in every market in Texas, as well as nationwide on the cable channel RFD-TV.

 A Note from Bob